RyotaUshio/obsidian-latex-theorem-equation-referencer/docs/math-callouts.md

 ### Modify settings afterward

 Click the title of an existing math callout to modify its settings.

 [image]

-Alternatively, you can directly edit the JSON metadata.
+Alternatively, you can directly edit the JSON metadata, although I don't recommend it since it will be more error-prone.

+Also note that any changes that you make directly to the theorem title will be canceled.
+If you want to change it, click on the title bar of the math callout and edit the _title_ section in the pop-up setting window (or edit the JSON).

 [image]